Category:

 • Pre-approved clauses: Create templates with standard terms already in place.
 This makes contract creation faster and keeps language consistent.

-• Automated contract workflows: Set up approval steps, alerts, and signature flows so contracts move without constant check-ins.
+• Automated contract workflows: Set up approval steps, automated alerts, and signature flows so contracts move without constant check-ins.

 • E-signatures built in: Sign documents right in the system.